pauliephonic/concept_album/README.markdown

 To include your album images within other pages in your application

-There are 2 methods
+There are 2 methods:

-* Use the helper
+Use the helper

     <%= random\_grid\_markup(number)%>